CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term.md

 - Anything special not covered during the course but, makes sense in the project context

 ### Submission
-Submit GitHub link to Moodle when you are ready.
+Submit one GitHub link to Moodle when you are ready.